-COMMENT RESPONSE Ро Policy-Directed Comments 1 The Department of Pesticide Regulation (DPR) should Any mitigation measures DPR is considering for chlorpyrifos are beyond the scope of the allow for a period of time for review and comment on risk assessment. mitigation measures before implementation.
+COMMENT RESPONSE Ро Policy-Directed Comments 1 The Department of Pesticide Regulation (DPR) should allow for a period of time for review and comment on mitigation measures before implementation.
+Any mitigation measures DPR is considering for chlorpyrifos are beyond the scope of the risk assessment.
 2 The risk assessment does not protect farmworkers The risk assessment is being developed as part of the Toxic Air Contaminant (TAC) process.
 This process focuses on ambient air contamination by pesticides.
 The focus is on residents and bystanders (who may also be farmworkers) and may be exposed to pesticides in ambient air.
 DPR uses other authority to protect pesticide handlers, pesticide applicators and other farmworkers.
 DPR is not ignoring occupational risk.
 For example, farmworkers in fields near chlorpyrifos applications are considered bystanders and are addressed in the risk assessment.
 Additionally, DPR's process to evaluate and mitigate bystander exposures may also address applicator and other handler exposures.
 For example, DPR may implement additional restrictions on methods to apply chlorpyrifos and these may reduce handler exposures.
 If they do not, DPR can follow up with a more comprehensive evaluation and mitigation of handler exposures.
 In the meantime, DPR is addressing bystander exposures at this time.
 3 DPR should revoke the State registration of chlorpyrifos.
 The comment is beyond the scope of the risk assessment.
-4 Under its authority to regulate pesticides, DPR is also DPR's authority specifically requires DPR to consider public health protection when directed to consider the benefit of a pesticide. making regulatory decisions.
-However, Federal law requires the United States Environmental Protection Agency to consider the benefit of a pesticide when registering a pesticide.
+4 Under its authority to regulate pesticides, DPR is also DPR's authority specifically requires DPR to consider public health protection when directed to consider the benefit of a pesticide.
+Environmental Protection Agency to consider the benefit of a pesticide when registering a pesticide.
 5 In its current form, the Draft Evaluation grossly underestimates the risk experienced by communities.
 This comment does not specify the reasons of why the risk assessment is underestimating risk.
 Therefore, the comment cannot be specifically addressed.
 6 The Draft Evaluation must be significantly revised to adequately assess, and eliminate significant adverse health impacts as required by California Food and Agriculture Code (FAC) Section 14024.
 DPR agrees to the obligation to eliminate significant adverse health impacts as required by Section 14024.
 7 The Draft Evaluation must be significantly revised to ensure that pesticides registered for use in California are not detrimental to public and health and safety under FAC Sections 12825 and 13129.
 DPR agrees to the obligation to ensure that pesticides registered for use in California are not detrimental to public health and safety under Sections 12825 and 13129.

-\ Note: All DPR documents referred to in the responses are available at www.cdpr.ca.gov/docs/whs/active\ingredient/chlorpyrifos.htm
+Note: All DPR documents referred to in the responses are available at www.cdpr.ca.gov/docs/whs/active_ingredient/chlorpyrifos.htm